Why study project management?

 You are a key support to the project team.
 Your work includes supporting the implementation and delivery of strategic and resourcing initiatives across the business.
 Analysis and management of data collected are a big part of your role, and often includes the tracking of budgets and forecasting of finances.

-What are the skills you’ll learn in a project management course?
+What are the skills you’ll learn?

 You’ll learn project management methodologies and what’s required to meet project goals.
 You will learn the skills to make complex, strategic decision quickly and have the ability to know (with confidence) whether a project is likely to succeed or fail.
 Core units include project management initiation and planning, quality control and risk, leading and managing projects, procurement and project management, and portfolio and program management.
 Below are some other skills you will learn: